 The vaccine had to specifically address sub-Saharan Africa’s unique need for long-lasting and widespread protection against group A meningococci, and it had to be affordable for the African countries where it would be used.
 It would have little commercial value outside of Africa.

 The MVP team identified a new method for making the vaccine through a partnership with the US Food and Drug Administration and was able to transfer the technology at essentially no cost to the Serum Institute of India Ltd., an Indian vaccine manufacturing company, that then produced the vaccine at a cost of less than US$0.50 per dose.

-This breakthrough creates an affordable solution for the millions of people who live in fear of the annual dangerous and deadly group A meningococcal epidemics.
-It will prevent a disease that has plagued the region for 100 years, thus protecting and enhancing the health and lives of African families and communities for years to come.
+This breakthrough created an affordable solution for the millions of people who live in fear of annual group A meningococcal epidemics.
+Launched throughout Africa's meningitis belt, the MenAfricVac® vaccine is preventing a disease that has plagued the region for 100 years, thus protecting and enhancing the health and lives of African families and communities for years to come.